rafaellopezgomez/Passta/README.md

 ### JAR Files

-The compiled JAR files are located in the `dist/` directory:
+The compiled JAR file is located in the `dist/` directory:

 - **`Passta-0.2.jar`**
   This is the shaded (fat) JAR, which includes all project dependencies.
   Use this if you want to run or include the library without managing dependencies manually.

-- **`original-Passta-0.2.jar`**
-  This JAR contains only the compiled project classes, without bundled dependencies.
-  Use this if you're managing dependencies through Maven, Gradle, or another build tool.

 ## Usage